ibuchan72390/code-effects-calculation-failure/ReadMe.txt

 - Simply hit the "Test" button and you should get a modified message back demonstrating the failure.

-- The final line of the calculation is never taken into account despite it being properly tracked in the XML.
+- The final two liness of the calculation are never taken into account despite it being properly tracked in the XML.